NIMO: a Nonlinear Interpretable MOdel: Introduction

+Since the network parameters $\u$ and the linear coefficients $\B$ are tightly coupled, jointly optimizing them is non-trivial.
+To address this, we develop an optimization method based on parameter elimination.
+Specifically, we derive a closed-form expression for the linear coefficients $\B$ as a function of the NN parameters $\u$.
+Substituting this expression back into the objective reduces the problem to optimizing only over the NN parameters.
+To further enhance interpretability, we impose sparsity by formulating the problem as adaptive ridge regression~\citep{grandvalet1998least}.
+In the network, we further apply group $\ell_2$ regularization~\citep{yuan2006model} to the weight matrix of the first fully connected layer, encouraging feature-level sparsity and clarifying how inputs contribute to predictions.

-Overall, the contributions of the present work can be summarized as follows: \begin{itemize} \item We introduce a nonlinear interpretable model (NIMO) that combines the expressive power of neural networks with the well-established interpretability of linear models. \item We introduce an optimization algorithm that allows to jointly optimize the linear coefficients and the nonlinear contributions of the neural network. \item On synthetic data, we show that we retrieve the underlying linear coefficients, learn the correct nonlinearities and outperform state-of-the-art hybrid models.
-On real data, we demonstrate NIMO's interpretability by showing that we recover sparse coefficients while achieving performance on par with neural network approaches. \end{itemize}
+Overall, the contributions of the present work can be summarized as follows: \begin{itemize} \item We introduce a nonlinear interpretable model that combines the expressivity of neural networks with the interpretability of linear models, providing intelligible global interpretability via marginal effects at the mean (MEM) and per-instance corrections through the network. \item We introduce an optimization algorithm via parameter elimination that effectively and efficiently optimizes the linear coefficients and the neural network parameters . \item We systematically evaluate NIMO on synthetic and real datasets, verifying that it recovers correct feature effects, achieves accurate per-instance explanations, and offers a favorable trade-off between interpretability and predictive performance compared to existing methods. \end{itemize}